|Revision Date||June 1, 2020|

-- Providing new or additional services that were not described in the original procurement;
+- Provide new or additional services not described in the original procurement;

-- Providing services in geographic areas not defined in the original procurement; or
+- Provide services in geographic areas not defined in the original procurement; or,

-- Extending beyond the contract period established in the procurement.
+- Extend beyond the base term established in the original procurement (see Contract Extensions).

 - Statement of Work;